 Training plans are useful not only for organizing resources for workers, but employers can also use them to track performance progress and see at a glance where their teams’ greatest skill deficiencies may be.

-Managers can also use training plans (and their knowledge of how well workers have done under them) when making advancement decisions.
+Managers can also use employee training plans (and their knowledge of how well workers have done under them) when making advancement decisions.

 Learn more about creating a successful employee training and development program built on visual communication.